Two Campuses: One Spirit

 Renovated in the summer of 2012, the first-built of our Westside residence halls, Grasso Hall is an apartment-style residence hall designed to house 261 students (mostly sophomore-level and up) in two bedroom, four-person apartments.

 A 425-bed, apartment-style residence hall.
 Generally, students must be 21, have completed 57 credits, and put together a group of five roommates who all meet these criteria in order to be assigned to Pinney Hall.
-The hall underwent renovation in the summer of 2010.
+The hall underwent renovation in the summer of 2010 and in 2017 received a new Recreation Fitness Center.

 Organized much like a corporate library, this business library located on the fourth floor of the Westside Classroom Building supports the departments of accounting, finance, management, marketing, management information systems and provides partial support for the Division of Justice and Law Administration.
 Located within the library is the Learning Commons, a tutoring and advising center focusing on business courses.